lagordamotoneta/KempLBAppDExtension/README.md

 Kemp Support offers an [API](https://support.kemptechnologies.com/hc/en-us/articles/203863435-RESTful-API#MadCap_TOC_4_1) designed to allow remote access to the LoadMaster in a simple and consistent manner and obtain useful information about the status of the load balancer.

-A script was developed to make calls to the [Statistics (stats) Kemp API](https://support.kemptechnologies.com/hc/en-us/articles/203863435-RESTful-API#MadCap_TOC_49_2) to obtain information and convert them into metrics readable by a [AppDynamics Monitoring Extension](https://docs.appdynamics.com/display/PRO45/Build+a+Monitoring+Extension+Using+Scripts) placed in an AppDynamics Machine Agent.
+A script was developed to make calls to the [Statistics (stats) Kemp API](https://support.kemptechnologies.com/hc/en-us/articles/203863435-RESTful-API#MadCap_TOC_49_2) to obtain information and convert it into metrics readable by a [AppDynamics Monitoring Extension](https://docs.appdynamics.com/display/PRO45/Build+a+Monitoring+Extension+Using+Scripts) placed in an AppDynamics Machine Agent.

-The Extension Files provided and installed at <MachineAgentHome>/monitors are:
+The Extension Files provided and installed at `<MachineAgentHome>/monitors` are:
 * Function-LogWrite.ps1
 * monitor.properties - Refer below the configuration needed.
 *	monitor.xml